 Companies also don’t properly offer feedback and recognition to their employees, a key contributor to employee turnover.
-Group Project, is tackling this problem by optimizing how managers engage with their direct reports to ensure they are properly supported, recognized, and growing in a direction in line with their personal and professional goals.
 There are also a number of companies tackling employee recognition through new means of collecting and aggregating performance data and internal references, such as Lattice.

 In addition to the above, one less-saturated approach for driving engagement is by creating opportunities for employees to join part-time projects within their company while maintaining their full-time work.
 As noted above, one of the biggest reasons for millennial attrition is a lack of professional development, and feeling stuck in a role that doesn’t necessarily deliver new skills, or the opportunity to explore different functional areas of a business.